KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Kylo has similar capabilities to Podium and Zaloni Bedrock.
 Kylo is an open-source option.
 One differentiator is Kylo's extensibility.
 Kylo provides a plug-in architecture with a variety of
-extensions available to developers and use of NiFi templates provides incredible flexibility for batch and streaming use cases.
+extensions available to developers, and the use of NiFi templates provides incredible flexibility for batch and streaming use cases.

 Is Kylo's operations dashboard similar to Cloudera Manager and Apache Ambari?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~